matthewviray/power-outages-project/README.md

 - I also combined the data and time of both the start and restoration of outages and so I combined `OUTAGE.START.DATE` and `OUTAGE.START.TIME` to make a new column `OUTAGE.START` that contains both the date and time.
 I did the same with `OUTAGE.RESTORATION.DATE` and `OUTAGE.RESTORATION.TIME` to make `OUTAGE.RESTORATION` We also dropped the old columns to make the new ones after.

-This is the head of my cleaned outage dataset:
+This is the head of my cleaned outage dataset and 8 of its columns: